taolson/Admiran/README.md

 Admiran currently only runs on x86-64 based MacOS or Linux systems.
 The only external dependency is a C compiler for assembling the generated asm files and linking them with the C runtime library.
-(this is automatically done when compiling a Admiran source file).
+(this is automatically done when compiling an Admiran source file).

 ## Features